tebeka/nrsc/README.rst

     nrsc path_to_resource_dir

-This will emit to standard output a Go source file code (in package `main`)
+This will create a local directory called `nrsc` which you can import in your code.

 API
 ===
-The main object is `nrsc`, it has the following interface
+The `nrsc` package has the following interface

 `nrsc.Handle(prefix string)`
     This will register with the `net/http` module to handle all paths starting with prefix.